 Greyhounds and other sighthounds are also prone to bloat (also known as GDV).
 This is when the stomach becomes twisted and the dog has painful gas that they’re unable to expel.

 This can be resolved by taking your dog to the vet, but once it’s happened once, it may be a recurring issue.

 Your best bet is to take your dog for a regular vet check-up to make sure everything is fi

-Because of the high energy levels from the Husky and the fast metabolism coming from the Greyhound, your Greyhound Husky mix will need a high-carb diet.
+Because of the high energy levels of the Husky and the fast metabolism coming from the Greyhound, your Greyhound Husky mix will need a high-carb diet.